Viktor Spiridonov: Dynamo

 At the beginning of 1923 in Moscow it was established Dynamo Sports Club, which was among the founders and Viktor Spiridonov, organized with the "Dynamo" section of offense and defense.
 His first group consisted of 14 people, so to attract their studies as much as possible to the people and to interest young people, Spiridonov went in the circus before the Red Army and told a lecture and did some demonstration performances.
 The speech was a great success: the circus was packed.

 In just a few years Spiridonov managed to produce a galaxy of instructors.
 At the same time he published three books, sets out the basic principles of self-defense system developed by him: "Manual of self-defense without a weapon in Jiu-Jitsu System" (1927), "Self-defense without weapons.
 Training and competitions" (1928) and "Self-defense without weapons.
 Fundamentals of self-defense.
 Training.
 Methods of Study" (1933).
 Advocating the case of self-defense, Spiridonov traveled all over the Soviet Union.
 Section self-defense began to function not only in Moscow but also in many other organizations Dynamo.

 His application of purely fighting clothing that Spiridonov cultivated as a departmental sport, which was closed to outsiders.
 So when in 1928 in Moscow at the time of the All-Union Games, Spiridonov suggested that guests from Germany, who came with performances on "Jiu-Jitsu" (it was called judo in Europe) to hold a friendly match with his disciples, they quietly agreed; to the surprise of the German guests, students Spiridonov had taught won two of three fights.

 In February 1929 the first championship of the Moscow "Dynamo" was held to teach Spiridonov the kind of struggle in the clothes referred to initially just "self-defense", then as a tribute to fashion while reductions, began to call the "system" itself" and subsequently appeared under the name samoz.

 Last years of life

 At the turn of 1930–40 supervisor Spiridonov in the "Dynamo" was a principled opponent of his system, and his own.
 Spiridonov had to leave "voluntarily".

 Since the beginning of the Great Patriotic War, Spiridonov began teaching unarmed combat fighters separate motorized rifle brigade of special purpose NKVD on a special training base in suburban Mytischi.

-Spiridonov was a heavy smoker, so by the end of his life he was diagnosed with cancer of the lungs.
+Spiridonov was a heavy smoker, and by the end of his life he was diagnosed with cancer of the lungs.
 He was discharged from hospital as a hopeless case, and he died at home, in severe agony, but with courage.
 He died 7 September 1944, and is buried at the Vagankovo Cemetery.